-In September 2015 and 2016, eight Canfor FMG Alberta staff attended a three day cultural camp hosted by Aseniwuche Winewak Nation.
+In September 2016, four Canfor FMG Alberta staff attended a three day cultural camp hosted by Aseniwuche Winewak Nation.
 The cultural camp provided a great opportunity for staff to receive credible and effective Aboriginal awareness knowledge.
-Although this only represents 50% of Canfor FMG Alberta staff, Canfor has contacted several of the other local Aboriginal communities to schedule Aboriginal awareness training for all staff.
-At this time, a training session is tentatively booked with the Metis Nation, Zone 6 for September.
+Although this only represents 31% of Canfor FMG Alberta staff, Canfor has contacted several of the other local Aboriginal communities to schedule Aboriginal awareness training for all staff.
+At this time, several other staff members are registered to attend another cultural camp hosted by Aseniwuche Winewak Nation in 2018.

-CSA Core Indicator 6.1.2: Evidence of best efforts to obtain acceptance of management plans based on Aboriginal communities having a clear understanding of the plans variance; opportunity to forest management plan have been provided to each affected local Aboriginal group

-Indicator Statement 6.1.2: Members of local Aboriginal communities will be provided ample opportunity to understand Canfor Alberta's forest management plan
+CSA Core Indicator 6.1.2: Evidence of best efforts to obtain acceptance of management plans based on Aboriginal communities having a clear understanding of the plans Indicator Statement 6.1.2: Members of local Aboriginal communities will be provided ample opportunity to understand Canfor Alberta's forest management plan

-Opportunity to communicate key components of the Forest No Management Plan have been provided to each affected communicate key components of the local Aboriginal group
+Opportunity to communicate key components of the Forest Management Plan have been provided to each affected local Aboriginal group